WraySmith/boardgame-explorer/proposal.md

 ## Description of the Data
 The proposed dashboard will visualize a dataset of approximately 10,000 boardgames published between 1950 and 2021.
 The dataset comes from the [Board Game Geek website](https://boardgamegeek.com/) and includes boardgames with descriptions, general game details, publisher, and user ratings.
 The dataset is available on [Kaggle](https://www.kaggle.com/mshepherd/board-games) and is regularly updated with the latest data.

 Numerical game details include features such as min/max players and min/max/ave playing time, while categorical game details include features such as `category` and  `mechanic`.
 Note that the categorical features can have multiple values.
-For example, the `mechanic` feature for an individual boardgame may have both "Area Control" and "Area Influence" as values.
+For example, the `mechanic` feature for an individual board game may have both "Area Control" and "Area Influence" as values.
 The publishing information includes `year_published` and features for the `author`, `designer`, and `publisher`.
 The `publisher` feature is missing the least amount of values in the datasets compared with `author` and `designer`.
-The user rating features include the boardgame average user rating (`average_rating`) as well as the number of users that have provided a rating (`users_rated`).
+The user rating features include the board game average user rating (`average_rating`) as well as the number of users that have provided a rating (`users_rated`).
 There are currently no derived features anticipated for the dataset.

 ## Research Questions and Usage Scenario
 Text here

 ## Description of App and Sketch
-Text and image here
+The app includes two tabs.
+The first tab allows the user to explore board game trends using game categories, mechanics and publishers.
+The upper section of this tab allows the user to select subsets of these features from dropdown menus.The selections will be presented on a histogram of annual published counts and will also be highlighted on a scatter plot of average game ratings vs published year.
+The lower portion of the tab allows the user to select a subset of years using a slider and the top five to ten categories, mechanics, and publishers will be presented on bar charts.

+The second tab allows the user to explore the most popular boardgames (based on average user rating) filtering on some or all of: categories, mechanics, publisher (using dropdown menus) and published year (using a slider).
+The user can also select the number of games they want shown using a slider.
+Features for each of these top selected games will be shown in table format and the average user ratings will also be shown on a bar chart.

+An additional tab that may be provided as part of the app (not shown in the sketch below) depending on the timeline includes a two- or three-dimensional plot showing clustering of similar board games likely completed using a dimensionality reducing technique such as Principle Component Analysis.
+The plot would allow a user to highlight specific categories, mechanics, and publishers.

+*Include app sketch here*